-On a recent cold, spring evening, I met with Roberto Lange, the mastermind of Helado Negro, outside of Glasslands Gallery in Williamsburg.
-He just released his latest album Invisible Life in March, mixing songs with electronic beats and Spanish lyrics, but also switching it up for this record by adding tunes in English, and collaborating with other artists and friends, including Juliana Barwick and Devendra Banhart.
-I sat down with the relaxed and smiley artist, before a concert he played at Glasslands, to discuss his latest record, and to talk about what drives his music and inspires him.
+On a recent cold, spring evening, I met with Roberto Lange, the mastermind of Helado Negro.
+He had just released his latest album, Invisible Life, in March, mixing songs with electronic beats and Spanish lyrics.
+He switched it up for this record by adding tunes in English, and collaborating with other artists and friends, including Juliana Barwick and Devendra Banhart.
+I sat down with the relaxed and smiling artist, before a concert he played at Glasslands, to discuss his latest record and to talk about what drives his music and inspires him.

 How has your multi-national upbringing influenced your music?

 I was born in Florida but my family is from Ecuador, and we have a big family, so in my childhood there were a lot of parties, a lot of fun.
 Miami is like the capital of Latin America, there’s everything down there in terms of Latin people.
 So I was surrounded by that, but also surrounded by the culture of the United States, so it was kind of divided as far as what was happening in my house versus what was happening outside my house.

 How did you first realize you had talent and start to create music?

 I haven’t realized that.
 I don’t think I have musical talent (laughs).
 But I like making things that I like to hear.
 I started moving in the direction of creative things in college when I had more time to myself.
 I purchased this piece of equipment called an MPC and it gave me the ability to make electronic-music sounds.
 I was focusing on making hip-hop music at first, mostly hip-hop beats and stuff like that.
 I sampled music, collected records, and started kind of deciphering and tearing it apart.